asraf209/programming-interview-questions/src/linkedlist/mergeKSortedLists/README.md

 # Merge k sorted lists

-Merge k sorted linked lists and return it as one sorted list.
+Merge K sorted linked lists and return it as one sorted list.
 Analyze and describe its complexity.

 ## Example